iterative/dvc.org/content/docs/user-guide/troubleshooting.md

 ## Checkout failed with `store: false` outputs {#checkout-no-store}

-Unable to checkout this output since it is not present in the cache and has been marked to not be stored on remotes.
+DVC is unable to checkout any output that is not present in the
+<abbr>cache</abbr>.This can usually be solved by fetching from

-If `store: false` is added to the `outs` section of a `.dvc` file, that output will not be stored on remotes when `dvc push` is used, and dvc will not attempt to retreive it when `dvc pull` or `dvc fetch` is called.
-This error means that the file is not already in the local cache, so dvc cannot find it.
+[import storage](/doc/command-reference/remote).
+However, If `store: false` is used in a `.dvc` file, `dvc pull` and `dvc fetch` won't attempt to retrieve the data from a DVC remote.

+This error means that
+the file is not already in the local cache, so dvc cannot find it.
 You must provide the file locally since it is not tracked on dvc-managed remote storage.